AustinMRivera/finalprojectAustinRivera/README.md

 * Click "Run Scan" on the dashboard to start monitoring.

 ## Help
-If the API token is invalid—error messages will appear in the console.
+If the API token is invalid, error messages will appear in the console.
 Email alerts may fail due to SMTP settingss.

 ## Authors
 Austin Rivera amrivera5@mail.fhsu.edu